 In addition to CBD, CBN is a cannabinoid that is getting a lot of attention for its effects on sleep.
 If cannabinoids were like the 7 Dwarfs, CBD would be Doc, CBG would be Happy, THC would be Dopey, and CBN would be… you guessed it.
 Sleepy.
-Read more about CBN here.
+Read more about what is CBN.

 A Quick Checklist for Buying CBD Oil for Sleep

 Buying CBD for sleep shouldn’t keep you up at night.
 When selecting CBD products for sleep, it’s important to be mindful.
 Start with identifying a quality company before digging into particular strains.
 As a consumer, it’s important to keep in mind where the company sources its hemp or marijuana, treats and delivers your desired CBD oil for sleep to your door.
 Make sure the company is testing their hemp thoroughly in partnership with accredited third-party labs.
 Basically, transparency is key.
 You don’t want any secrets when it comes to your CBD oil before you hit the hay.

 When it comes to the best CBD oil, the first thing you should pay attention to is potency.
 This usually presents itself as a percentage on the tincture bottle and will let you know the strength of the oil and will disclose additional cannabinoids.
 You should also be able to see if their products are validated by third-party lab reports to verify that percentage, along with any additional cannabinoids present.
 If you’re exploring CBD products for sleep, it’s very important to consider the oil’s effect, because the last thing you want to do is bounce off the walls when you’re trying to catch some z’s.